Myanmar

 Wai Wai Nu, Women Peace Network Arakan

-At this year’s General Assembly, a country resolution will once against focus on Myanmar.[1]
+At the 2014’s General Assembly, a country resolution will once against focus on Myanmar.[1]
 This country resolution provides member States with the opportunity to press for the implementation of human rights obligations including the effective protection and promotion of the work of human rights defenders in and on these countries.
 Through a profile of a human rights defender from Myanmar, ISHR aims to highlight the threats defenders face in carrying out their work and why the General Assembly must continue to demand their protection.

-Ms Wai Wai Nu is a Burmese human rights defender committed to working for peace and justice in her country.
+Wai Wai Nu is a Burmese human rights defender committed to working for peace and justice in her country.
 She is the Director the Women Peace Network Arakan, which she founded in 2012 upon her and her family’s release from prison after seven years of detention.

 ‘When I was released, I saw some positive changes in cities but not in rural areas: not in areas where ethnic minorities lived.
 It was then I took responsibility to work for my people’.